-Mr. Douglas currently serves as co-vice chairman on the Board of Directors of the San Diego Regional Economic Development Corporation.
-He also serves as vice chairman on the Board of Directors of EvoNexus, a non-profit technology incubator.
+Mr. Douglas serves on the board of directors of Globus Medical, Inc. (NYSE: GMED), a leading musculoskeletal solutions company, where he was first elected in 2019, and is a member of the audit committee.
+He also serves as co-vice chair on the board of directors of the San Diego Regional Economic Development Corporation, as well as vice chair on the board of directors of EvoNexus, a non-profit technology incubator.

-Mr. Douglas has a Master of Business Administration from Macquarie University, a bachelor's in electrical engineering with first-class honors, and a Bachelor of Science in computer sciences from the University of New South Wales, Sydney.
+Mr. Douglas holds a M.B.A. from Macquarie University, a Bachelor of Engineering in electrical engineering with first-class honors, and a Bachelor of Science in computer sciences from the University of New South Wales, Sydney.